The Hong Kong Mikva

 Although its historic attention merits attention, it is the regular use of the Hong Kong's mikva in daily life, which is of greatest significance.
 By observance of the laws of mikva and nidda, our unique Hong Kong Jewish community continually reaffirms the sanctity and centrality of Jewish practices, thereby ensuring the community's present stability and future growth.

-For deeper discussion of the Hong Kong Mikva, please download our triptych here or visit the official site of the Hong Kong mikva.
+For deeper discussion of the Hong Kong Mikva, please download our triptych here or contact the Rabbi's office.